joeltok/tech-adoption-lanes/README.md

 # Tech Adoption Lanes

-An Everything-as-Code framework to detail a small organization's tech stack in markdown.
+An Everything-as-Code framework to detail a small organization's tech stack in markdown, inspired by the [ThoughtsWorks Tech Radar](https://www.thoughtworks.com/en-sg/radar).

-This framework is inspired by the [ThoughtsWorks Tech Radar](https://www.thoughtworks.com/en-sg/radar).
 The thought process of how this framework came about is described in this [blog post](https://www.joeltok.com/blog/2025-05-everything-as-code-tech-radar-with-markdown).

 An example of a past snapshot of my personal tech stack using tech adoption lanes: